Controllability and Vector Potential: Necessary and Sufficient Conditions for Controllability

-We have seen in Proposition 2.3 that the cancellation ideal $\frak{i}_\ell(P)$ of $P \subset A^k$ equals $(1)$ if and only if $P$ is a direct summand of $A^k$.
+Statements (i) and (ii) now follow from Theorem 3.1. $\square$ We have seen in Proposition 3.3 that the cancellation ideal $\frak{i}_\ell(P)$ of $P \subset A^k$ equals $(1)$ if and only if $P$ is a direct summand of $A^k$.
 The condition that $\frak{i}_\ell(P)$ be nonzero in the above theorem also admits an elementary interpretation.